1,000+ Opportunities

 South Arts is funded in part by the National Endowment for the Arts as well as other public and private sources.
 National Endowment for the Arts Logo The Andrew W. Mellon Foundation Doris Duke Charitable Foundation logo

-Based on current listing details, eligibility includes: Professional jazz artists and ensembles nationwide (administered by South Arts on behalf of the Regional Arts Organizations).
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Professional jazz artists and ensembles nationwide (administered by South Arts on behalf of the Regional Arts Organizations).
+Confirm the full requirements in the official notice before applying.